Red Tornado

-Red Tornado is a fictional character appearing in American comic books published by DC Comics.
+Red Tornado is a fictional superhero appearing in American comic books published by DC Comics.
 As the second character to assume the identity of Red Tornado, he is the result of an android being merged with a sentient tornado by T.O.
 Morrow.

 Red Tornado appears in the TV series Supergirl, portrayed by Iddo Goldberg.
 Additionally, Corey Burton, Jeff Bennett, and Jason J. Lewis have voiced the character in animation.

 Creation

 Fox was interviewed about the character's creation stating, "The Red Tornado was a takeoff on a character (Ma Hunkel) from way back in the early '40s but she was a woman and we thought we'd bring a new version of the character in to get a new angle on a plot.
 I am certain that this idea was Julie's."

 Publication history

 Created by writer Gardner Fox and artist Dick Dillin, the sentient android Red Tornado first appeared in Justice League of America #64 (August 1968).
 The Red Tornado name had previously been used for comical superheroine Ma Hunkel, who was introduced in All-American Comics in 1939 as a supporting character in Scribbly the Boy Cartoonist.
 She started using the Red Tornado name in 1940.

 The 1968 Red Tornado was a sentient android able to generate tornado-speed winds enabling it to fly and perform other wind-related feats.
 Originally a member of the Justice Society of America, it moved to another dimension and joined the Justice League of America.
 Red Tornado's body was characteristically damaged or destroyed.
 It was retconned in 1981, briefly programmed with Ma Hunkel's memory (rather than being sentient) until an older alien supervillain (the Tornado Champion) inhabits the android body.
 In a 1984 retcon, the Tornado Champion never inhabited the android body.
 Instead, an elemental air occupied the android.
-A 2011 reboot of the DC Comics universe, The New 52, eliminated Red Tornado from DC Comics (although other characters have hinted at its existence).
+A 2011 reboot of the DC Comics universe, The New 52, introduced Red Tornado in the Earth 2 series with the deceased Lois Lane's memories in it.